CSAILVision/LabelMeAnnotationTool/README.txt

 1. Put LabelMe annotation tool code on web server (see web server configuration requirements below).
+2. Run "make".
+This will set a global variable that the perl scripts need.
-2. Create a subfolder inside the "Images" folder and place your images there.
+3. Create a subfolder inside the "Images" folder and place your images there.
 For example: "Images/example_folder/img1.jpg".
 Make sure all of your images have a ".jpg" extension and the folders/filenames have alphanumeric characters (i.e. no spaces or funny characters).
-3. Point your web browser to the following URL:
+4. Point your web browser to the following URL:

 http://www.yourserver.edu/path/to/LabelMe/tool.html?collection=LabelMe&mode=f&folder=example_folder&image=img1.jpg

-4. Label your image.
+5. Label your image.
 Press "show me another image" to go to the next image in the folder.
-5. Voila!
+6. Voila!
 Your annotations will appear inside of the "Annotations" folder.

 WEB SERVER REQUIREMENTS: